Mediation is well established as a useful and cost effective process for resolving a broad range of disputes.

 the agreements the parties reach can be final and binding so far as the law allows.

 Dominic Beckett originally trained and worked as a mediator with the NSW Community Justice Centres and is now nationally accredited under the National Mediator Accreditation System.
-He has been selected for the Federal Court's Native Title External Mediator Panel List.
+He is a panel member on the Federal Court's Native Title External Mediator List.

 Dominic's mediation style draws on his legal knowledge and experience, his problem-solving and creative abilities and his communication skills.
 He has experience mediating a broad range of commercial, community and family disputes.